Docket Entries Since Last Update

 Comment: Employees with disabilities may be entitled to accommodations under the ADA or applicable state law.
 Employers that receive accommodation requests should engage in the interactive process to determine if accommodations, such as additional PPE, will allow the employee to safely return to the workplace.
 If reasonable accommodations can't be found, present an undue hardship for employers, or if, even with accommodations, the employee poses a direct threat to themselves or their coworkers, the ADA allows the employer to prohibit the employee from returning to work.
 See 42 U.S.C. §§ 12111 to 12112; 29 C.F.R. § 1630.9.
 Employers should check state requirements before refusing disability accommodations.
 See State comparison chart: Disability Discrimination.

 Employees can object to temperature checks based on sincerely held religious beliefs and request accommodations under Title VII or applicable state law.
 As with disability accommodation requests, employers should engage in the interactive process to determine whether reasonable accommodations are available.
 If accommodating an employee's religious beliefs if doing so would cause more than de minimis burden, Title VII allows employers to refuse the accommodation.
+However, state laws may impose different accommodation standards.
 Employers should check state requirements before refusing religious accommodations.
 See State comparison chart: Religious Discrimination.

 Generally, employees cannot refuse to participate in temperature screening based on their political beliefs.
 Private employers are not government actors and are not required to guarantee free speech for their employers.
 Although employees in the public sector do have some free speech rights, government employers can impose regulations on their employees’ conduct that are designed to protect health, safety, and welfare of the public.
 Some states have laws that protect employees from discrimination based on their political activities, however, those laws are limited to political activity performed during non-work hours.
 See State comparison chart: Lawful Activities.